hiyin/covidscope-user-tutorial/docs/index.md

 ### Case study 2: Combining 20 studies allows age - based comparison

 The power of combining multiple data sets is that it opens the opportunity to examine various sub-populations across many data sets.
 For example, the figure below shows the age distribution of all samples in the 20 datasets.
-Each age group has large number of samples that can be used for downstream analysis.
+Each age group has a large number of samples that can be used for downstream analysis.
 In this case study, we compare the molecular characteristics underlying mild and severe patients and assess how they differ in the two age groups of 41- 50 and 71-80.
 Note that this comparison is not possible if we only had individual study, due to the limited number of individuals in each age group in individual study.

 <p align="center">
   <img width="800"  src="img/Case2-Fig1.png">
 </p>

-To assess the molecular characteristics behind each patient, we can first extract a series of patient-based feature representation from the cellxgene expression matrix.
+To assess the molecular characteristics behind each patient, we can first extract a series of patient-based feature representations from the cellxgene expression matrix.
 This can be constructed using the package scFeatures which generate a range of feature types belonging to cell type proportion, cell type gene expression, bulk gene expression, pathway expression and cell cell communication.
 Note we have already computed the feature representations for all individuals from the 20 datasets and is also available for visualisation on the Covidscope web portal.

 ```
 library(scFeatures)